|Nutrition Facts (per serving)|

 These kebabs are marinated in classic Middle Eastern style spices.
 The use of yogurt in the marinade creates a thick sauce that sticks to the meat and holds the seasonings in place; the yogurt also creates a moist and juicy chicken kebab.
 Typical in Egyptian cuisine, the spices include curry powder, turmeric, dry mustard, and ground cardamom.
 The chicken is skewered along with slices of onion and the cooked kebabs are garnished with tomato, green pepper, and fresh mint leaves.

-- 2 tablespoons/30 mL plain yogurt
+2 tablespoons plain yogurt

-- 2 teaspoon/10 mL sea salt
+2 teaspoons sea salt

-- 1 teaspoon/5 mL curry powder
+1 teaspoon curry powder

-- 1/2 teaspoon/2 1/2 mL ground cardamom
+1/2 teaspoon ground cardamom

-2 large boneless, skinless chicken breasts, cut into 1-inch cubes)
+2 large boneless, skinless chicken breasts, cut into 1-inch cubes

 Place the kebabs on the grill and cook for 10 to 12 minutes, turning occasionally, until cooked through and the internal temperature reaches 165 F.

-Remove from the heat and garnish with tomato slices, green pepper rings, and fresh mint or parsley.
+Serve garnished with tomato slices, green pepper rings, and fresh mint or parsley.

-- If using wooden skewers, be sure to soak them in water for at least 10 minutes before threading the chicken and onion.
+- If using wooden skewers, be sure to soak them in water for at least 30 minutes before threading the chicken and onion.
 This will prevent them from splitting and burning.

 - When preparing the chicken breasts, cut the pieces into uniform size and the right shape for skewering.
 If uneven, the pieces will cook at different rates; if too large, the center can remain raw.
 Avoid crowding the pieces onto each skewer or else the chicken won't cook properly and the edges of each piece of meat will be undercooked.

-These tender and juicy kebabs are perfect served alongside flavorful rice, such as a chickpea pilaf or basmati rice with lemon and dill.
+- These tender and juicy kebabs are perfect served alongside flavorful rice, such as a chickpea pilaf or basmati rice with lemon and dill.
 A saffron rice pilaf would also be a good choice, as would a simple lemon couscous or an Israeli couscous with chickpeas and vegetables.
 Add some grilled or roasted vegetables for a complete meal.
 To finish off your Egyptian-inspired dinner, present the national dessert of Egypt—an umm ali bread pudding.
 Unlike American bread pudding, this specialty is made with puff pastry, nuts, coconut, and pastry cream.